Hudu-Technologies-Inc/Hudu-Microsoft-Fabric-Sync/README.md

 - [3.
 Running and Invocation](#3-running-and-invocation)
   - [3A Automating with Task Scheduler](#3a-automating-with-task-scheduler)

 ---

-## Overview

-*Intro paragraph here...*

----

 ## 1. Config and Setup

-The only file you'll need to edit is your schema definition file. you can edit My-Schema.ps1 in-place or you can make a copy of it to reference the original later.
+The only file you'll need to edit is your schema definition file.
+You can edit My-Schema.ps1 included in this repo or you can make a copy of it to reference the original later.

 ### 1-A. Schema File Variables

-In your schemafile, you can configure any/all of the below items- (registration info) ****if either of these is set to blank or null, powerBI registration script will help get you started****
+In your schemafile, you can configure any/all of the below items- (registration info) ****if either of these is set to blank or null, the powerBI registration script will help get you started****
 - $clientId (PowerBI App Registration ID)
 - $tenantId (Microsoft Tenant Id)